code-dot-org/code-dot-org/SETUP.md

           source ~/.bashrc
         fi
         ```
+1. Install git-lfs >= 3.0
+    1. Add packagecloud.io apt repositories to your system to get a newer version of Git LFS (this step is not required if using Ubuntu >= 22.04):
+        `curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash`
+    1. `apt-get install git-lfs`
+    1. Ensure `git-lfs --version` is >= 3.0.
+Git LFS < 3.0 only supports HTTPS, not SSH.
 1. Install Node and Nodejs
     1. Install the latest version of [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm)
     1. Running `nvm install` or `nvm use` within the project directory will install and use the version specified in [.nvmrc](.nvmrc)